 DETERMINANT INDICATOR SCORE COMMENTS 6.
 Has the school done a walk through to identify and prioritize hazards for the population and visitors?
 [YES = 1; NO = 0] 1 At the time of the assessment, the school had recently been assessed to determine hazards for the school population, visitors or vulnerable groups.
 7. Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
 [YES = 1; NO = 0] 1 Yes, all persons are assigned roles and responsibilities for disaster/emergency management (including security and ancillary).
 Information and Skills 8.
-Have staff received training in emergency/disaster management?
-[YES = 1; NO = 0] 1 All teachers trained in first aid.
-One teacher was in the process of becoming an EMT.
+Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 All teachers have received some training in emergency management.
 9. Are there regular drills with staff, parents and students?[YES = 1; NO = 0] 1 Yes, the school participates in drills and simulations including CaribWave.
-10. Is the school able to manage an event independently if help is not immediately available?
-E.g. fire extinguishers, first aid kits, triage?
-[YES = 1; NO = 0] 1 Yes, the school has also functioned as a triage in recent years.
-However, while they have first aid kits, they require additional materials.
-11. Does the school have reserve water storage with adequate supply for at least 3 days?[YES = 1; NO = 0] 1 Yes, the school has storage tanks with adequate water supply.
-Infrastructure and Technology 12.
-Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 1 Yes, the school has installed metred taps.
-13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 Yes, the school harvests rainwater for use in cleaning/bathrooms.
-14. Does the school employ energy conservation/efficiency mechanisms?[YES = 1; NO = 0] 1 Yes, the school has implemented LED bulbs in some sections of the school.
+10. Is the school able to manage an event independently if help is not immediately available?E.g. fire extinguishers, first aid kits, triage?[YES = 1; NO = 0] 1 Yes, the school has trained personnel and emergency management supplies on hand.
+It was reported that the school receives supplies from the local hospital if required and available.
+Infrastructure and Technology 11.
+Does the school have reserve water storage with adequate supply for at least 3 days?
+[YES = 1; NO = 0] 1 Yes, the school has storage tanks with adequate water supply.
+12. Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
+[YES = 1; NO = 0] 0 At the time of this assessment, there were no strategies in place.
+13. Does the school actively harvest rainwater?
+[YES = 1; NO = 0] 0 No, the school does not harvest rainwater.
+14. Does the school employ energy conservation/efficiency mechanisms?
+[YES = 1; NO = 0] 0 At the time of this assessment, there were no mechanisms in place.